elyetis/NP_racevideo_checkpoint/README.md

 This program allow you to get sector time from the video of a race by analysing it with Pysseract.

-Ideal scenario would be someone making some shared google sheet with different racer PB / LR etc.
+Ideal scenario would be someone making something like a shared google sheet with different race PB / LR etc.

 ## Note :